larson-group/clubb_release/dash_app/DEVELOPMENT.md

 The Profile tab is a browser interface to `utilities/time_clubb.py`.
 Its top benchmark panel configures the case, process/per-process-batch-size sweep, repetitions, executable, configuration, overrides, and additional `run_scm.py` arguments.
-A direct one-second polling path reads the active summary and process rows and renders figures server-side, so results appear after each measured repetition while the broker-owned job is running; warmups remain hidden.
-Browser stores retain only compact timer/process choices rather than the growing raw timing table.
-The running row counter and all four figures are returned by the same callback response, so visible progress cannot advance independently of the plots.
+While visible, the tab checks active results once per second and refreshes figures when timing files change; warmups remain hidden.
+Logs and job status update independently, without rebuilding unchanged plots.
+Browser stores retain compact progress and timer choices rather than the growing raw timing table.
 Stored profiles can be overlaid, compared with a baseline, or viewed as process distributions and exclusive-cost decompositions.
 The right rail has a profile-selection section above a separate set of shared comparison controls; plot-specific options remain beside the plot they affect.
 The